nogibjj/Week5_MiniProject_Ayush/README.md

 ## SQLite Lab
 ![Architecture](https://github.com/nogibjj/Week5_MiniProject_Ayush/blob/main/Project%20Architecture.png)
 This project uses SQLite to extract, transfer, load, and dynamically query a database through a command line interface tool via python fire.
-The data includes rankings of video games by name, producer, platform, year, user scores, and critic scores.
+The data includes Diabetes data by Pregnancies,Glucose,BloodPressure,SkinThickness,Insulin,BMI,DiabetesPedigreeFunction,Age,Outcome.
 This command line tool allows for quick SQL queries while employing SQLite's ability to host local databases.
 Because of SQLite's ability to handle very large data, this project is scalable to much larger datasets.

-Reflection
+## Reflection
 During this project, I found issues with the standard extract syntax handling url's which were not raw csv files.
 This can be an issue with common data science websites like Kaggle.
 I circumvented this issue by uploading the csv to github and using the github user content as the url.
 This will allow this code to be reproducible for anyone attempting to run it without the csv file as it pull directly from this github repository.

 This project provided initial exposure to SQL and querying.
 It became readily apparent that while SQL queries are very powerful, they also require specificity and a deliberate approach.
 This is highlighted by the below command line log of some example queries: